 Steps to share a question to a course, using a sharing set¶

-- On your course admin page, visit the 'sharing' tab
+- On your course admin page, visit the "Sharing" tab.

-- Choose a sharing name for your course
+- Choose a sharing name for your course.

-- Create a sharing set
+- Create a sharing set by adding it to your course's

-- Use the provided sharing token to add the other instructor's course as a consumer of the sharing set you created
+- Use the provided sharing token to add the other instructor's course as a consumer of the sharing set you created.

 Steps to share a question publicly¶

-- On your course admin page, visit the 'sharing' tab
+- On your course admin page, visit the "Sharing" tab.

-- Choose a sharing name for your course
+- Choose a sharing name for your course.